pioneers/PiElectrical/README.md

 1. In Terminal (mac, GNU/Linux) or GitBash (windows), navigate to your working directory (wherever you have PiElectrical).
 2. Make sure your working directory is clean: git status
-3. If you haven't started your sub project: git checkout -b YOUR\_NAME/SUBPROJECT
+3. If you haven't started your sub project: git checkout -b YOURNAME-SUBPROJECT
   3. YOUR\_NAME/SUBPROJECT is now the name of your branch
 4. Do your work in EAGLE.
 5. Once you are at a good stopping point in your EAGLE work, commit your progress: